KhronosGroup/glTF/specification/2.0/README.md

  When `alphaMode` is set to `MASK` the `alphaCutoff` property specifies the cutoff threshold.
 If the alpha value is greater than or equal to the `alphaCutoff` value then it is rendered as fully opaque, otherwise, it is rendered as fully transparent. `alphaCutoff` value is ignored for other modes.

-The `doubleSided` property specified whether the material is double sided.

 >**Implementation Note for Real-Time Rasterizers:** Real-time rasterizers typically use depth buffers and mesh sorting to support alpha modes.
 The following describe the expected behavior for these types of renderers.
 >* `OPAQUE` - A depth value is written for every pixel and mesh sorting is not required for correct output.
 >* `MASK` - A depth value is not written for a pixel that is discarded after the alpha test.
 A depth value is written for all other pixels.
 Mesh sorting is not required for correct output.
 >* `BLEND` - Support for this mode varies.
 There is no perfect and fast solution that works for all cases.
 Implementations should try to achieve the correct blending output for as many situations as possible.
 Whether depth value is written or whether to sort is up to the implementation.
 For example, implementations can discard pixels which have zero or close to zero alpha value to avoid sorting issues.

+### Double Sided

+The `doubleSided` property specified whether the material is double sided.
+When this value is false, back-face culling is enabled.
+When this value is true, back-face culling is disabled and double sided lighting is enabled.
+The back-face must have its normals reversed before the lighting equation is evaluated.

 ## Cameras